 We organize symposium and workshop both in Japan and overseas.
 We create websites in Japanese and English.
 Umami related leaflets, recipe books and DVDs are published and revised.

 We make announcements on some of upcoming events.
-To win this advantage, please subscribe the Umami Information Center e-newsletter.
+To win this advantage, please follow our SNS.

 UIC is financed by membership fee and donation from a food industry.